ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" written in uppercase letters.
-The first letter "R" is in green, while the rest of the letters "EDUCATE_" are in dark blue.
-The design is simple with a clean white background.
+The image contains the word "REDUCATE" in capital letters with an underscore at the end.
+The letter "R" is colored green, while the rest of the letters are dark blue.
+The background is white.
 ```
 ![Image 1](page14_img1.png)